clojure-grimoire/grimoire/resources/1.6.0/clojure.core/format/docstring.md

-Formats a string using java.lang.String.format, see java.util.Formatter for formatstring syntax
+Formats a string using java.lang.String.format, see java.util.Formatter for format string syntax